opendevstack/ods-project-quickstarters/boilerplates/ds-ml-service/files/README.md

 developed in the current commit either locally on OpenShift or execute the training on a remote linux system using ssh.
 The training process is wrapped into a flask server to be able to monitor and possible restart the training process.
 Moreover, the training service offers an endpoint for downloading the created model afterwards.
+Additionally, unittests and integration tests are executed on the training pod, in order to not depend on operating dependencies in the jenkins slave.

  - The `docker-prediction` container provides a simple flask service for getting new predictions out of your model by making json posts to the prediction REST endpoint.